 After Priscilla left Anglo-American, she worked as a freelancer, designing furniture and greeting cards.
 She also illustrated books for Ryerson Press and Macmillan of Canada.
 The child’s book Under the North Star, shown below was published in 1946.
 The date suggests that Priscilla had begun illustrating books even as she was leaving Anglo-American.
 Another book she illustrated was a school book called The New Road Of Song Intermediate 1, compiled by G. Roy Fenwick, Dan Hollis & Robert Foresman published by W.J.
 Gage Ltd. in 1958.
 See an illustration from it below.

 While freelancing, Priscilla earned a Bachelor of Arts degree, and afterwards taught high school, in Stratford, Ontario.
 She never married.
 In the 1970’s and 1980’s children in Canadian elementary schools used a series of language readers all tied together by a character, called “Mr Mugs”.
 He was an old English sheepdog who lived with two children Pat and Cathy.
 They were written by Martha Kambeitz and Carol Roth.
 They were also illustrated but the illustrator is not identified, a common practice it seems at that time.
 However, I met a resident of Stratford who was a high school student of Priscilla’s and she stated that Priscilla was the illustrator.

-Email 1 May 2016, to Ivan Kocmarek from Billy Neill grandson to Betty Mercer quoting his mother.
+Email 1 May 2016, to Ivan Kocmarek from Billy Neill grandson of Betty Mercer quoting his mother.

 Email 28 Sept.
-2016, to Robert MacMillan, from Billy Neill grandson to Betty Mercer quoting his mother.
+2016, to Robert MacMillan, from Billy Neill grandson of Betty Mercer quoting his mother.